Qalvael/LocalScoreFixer/README.md

 <br><br><b>Usage</b>

-When running <i>Local Score Fixer</i> just specify where the required files/folders are located (guidance is provided on the form) and then click the Go button.
-This will automatically take a backup of the relevant file before updating it with the consolidated high score and combo information from the old and new format entries.
+When running <i>Local Score Fixer</i> just specify where the required files/folders are located (guidance is provided on the form), select whether you want to fix Solo or Party-mode scores and then click the Go button.
+This will automatically take a backup of the relevant file on your PC before updating it with the consolidated high score and combo information from the old and new format entries.

-The user can then jump into Beat Saber to see their historical stats restored.
+You can then jump into Beat Saber to see your historical stats restored.

 <br><br><b>Possible enhancements</b>

-1. Given that <i>Local Score Fixer</i> currently only works with custom songs that are present on the user's PC, one thing I'd like to do is see if there is a way to leverage the Beat Saver API to get the mapping between the old and new format identifiers for custom songs.
+1. Given that <i>Local Score Fixer</i> currently only works with custom songs that are present on the user's PC, one thing I'd like to do is see if there is a way to leverage the Beat Saver API to get the mapping between the old and new format identifiers for custom songs. (implemented in v1.0.4.7 - 1.0.4.8)

 <br><br><b>How does this work?</b>